-Sharing my Spinach Dip Mini Bread Bowls today!
-The best appetizer and party food for your family and friends!
-Bite size and delicious!
+These Spinach Dip Mini Bread Bowls make the best appetizer and party food for your family and friends!
+These mini bread bowls are filled with creamy cheesy warm spinach dip.
+They’re bite size and delicious!

 Does it get any better than spinach dip?
 In little bread bowls?
-Nope.
 Party food and Game Day food is some of my favorite foods to prepare.
-These are cute aren’t they.
-I thought it would be fun to share some fun party food this week to get ready for game day.
+These little appetizers are perfect for any party where you are having guests over.
+They’re a huge hit packed with hot cheesy spinach dip in little bread bowls.

 Try my Easy Homemade Veggie Dip too!
 Be sure to follow Picky Palate on Instagram for daily recipe inspiration!